ATOMSLab/LeanChemicalTheories/README.md

 # Chemical Theories in Lean
-The repository is a collection of lean documentation created to formalize theorem statements and proofs in chemical sciences and engineering for the published work [Formalizing Chemical Theory using the Lean Theorem Prover](https://arxiv.org/abs/2210.12150) on arXiv.
+The repository is a collection of Lean documentation created to formalize theorem statements and proofs in chemical sciences and engineering, as described in [Formalizing Chemical Theory using the Lean Theorem Prover](https://arxiv.org/abs/2210.12150).

 The paper and its proofs are written in Lean 3.
 We have created a [static branch](https://github.com/ATOMSLab/LeanChemicalTheories/tree/static-branch_2023-06-18) of our repository where all the proofs are in the state as it was on 2023/06/22 and aligns with the code referenced in the paper.
 The code is compatible with `Lean` version `3.51.1` and `mathlib` commit `2ad3645af9effcdb587637dc28a6074edc813f9`.
-The proofs have been reproduced without errors on both Windows and MacOS platforms.
+The proofs have been reproduced without errors on both MacOS and Windows platforms.

 Moving forward, all of our upcoming proofs will be written in the latest version of Lean, which is [Lean 4](https://github.com/leanprover/lean4).
 Some of these proofs might be updated to remain in line with new releases of both `Lean` and `mathlib`.
 For those looking to access the most current version, it can be found on the main branch, which is also hosted at https://atomslab.github.io/LeanChemicalTheories/ using [doc-gen](https://github.com/ATOMSLab/doc-gen/tree/master).

 ## Instructions to run this project
-To download the project after installing `Lean` (see instructions below), run in the terminal window:
+To download the project after installing `Lean` (see instructions below), run `leanproject get ATOMSLab/LeanChemicalTheories` in the terminal window:
-      ```bash
-      leanproject get ATOMSLab/LeanChemicalTheories
-      ```

-To confirm the completeness and accuracy of the proofs, run in the root directory of the project:
+To confirm the completeness and accuracy of the proofs, run `bash ./test` in the root directory of the project.

-      ```bash
-      bash ./test
-      ```
-If everything builds successfully, the script will display "Result: Success."
+If everything builds successfully, the script will display `Result: Success`.

 ## Instructions to install `Lean`, `mathlib`, and its supporting tools
 These instructions are adapted from the [Lean 3 community website](https://leanprover-community.github.io/lean3/get_started.html) which has been archived